 This course surveys the history of the ancient Romans from their early years as a negligible people in central Italy, to their emergence as the supreme power in the Mediterranean, and, finally, to the eve of their displacement as rulers of the greatest empire in antiquity.
-The course combines a chronological account of the Romans' remarkable political history with an examination of Roman society, including subjects such as gender, demography, and slavery.
-We will read from a variety of ancient sources, including the historians Polybius, Livy, and Tacitus and the poets Horace and Vergil.
-We will also mine the evidence offered by coins, inscriptions, papyri, and even graffiti, which provide invaluable insight into the realia of daily life.
+The course combines a chronological account of the Romans' remarkable political history with an examination of Roman society, including subjects such as gender, demography and slavery.
+We will read from a variety of ancient sources, including the historians Polybius, Livy and Tacitus and the poets Horace and Vergil.
+We also will mine the evidence offered by coins, inscriptions, papyri and even graffiti, which provide invaluable insight into the realia of daily life.
 The course will combine lecture and discussion.
-No prerequisites.
+No prerequisite.
 Offered every other year.

-How did the ancient Greeks and Romans imagine faraway places and peoples?
-What were the social, religious, economic, and military factors that led them to contemplate and travel to those distant locales?
-How did ancient notions of the periphery and the "other" shape post-classical perceptions of the world's fringes, during, for example, the Age of Discovery?
-In this course we will study ancient descriptions of journeys to far-off places, the causes of human movement in the classical world, and the development of views on the structure and dimensions of the earth that led to the achievements of early geographers.
-We will investigate Greek and Roman travel through archaeological and historical evidence, as well as through seminal texts, ranging from Homer's Odyssey and Herodotus' Histories to Tacitus' descriptions of Britain and Germany.
+What did the ancient Greeks and Romans imagine faraway places and peoples were like?
+What were the social, religious, militar, and economic factors that led them to contemplate and travel to distant locales?
+How did ancient notions of the periphery and the "Other" shape post-Classical perceptions of the worlds fringes during, for example, the Age of Discovery?
+In this course we will study ancient descriptions of journeys to far-off places, ethnographic texts, the causes of human movement in the classical world and the development of views on the structure and dimensions of the earth that led to the achievements of early geographers.
+We will investigate Greek and Roman travel through archaeological and historical evidence, as well as through seminal texts ranging from Homer's Odyssey and Herodotus' Histories to Tacitus' descriptions of Britain and Germany.
 The course will consist mainly of discussion.
 No prerequisite.
 Offered occasionally.

-Emphasis will be placed on improving reading efficiency both through careful translation of passages from Vergil's poetry and through grammar review.
-In addition, students will develop an appreciation of the often subtle intricacies of Vergil's poetic language and the untranslatable music of his verse.
+Emphasis will be placed on improving reading efficiency through careful reading and translation of passages from Vergil's poetry.
+In addition, students will develop an appreciation of the often-subtle intricacies of Vergil's poetic language and the untranslatable music of his verse.
 Attention will be given both to understanding Vergil in his cultural and historical context and to exploring his continuing significance.
 Offered every spring.